 Ostrander real estate is some of the most expensive in Ohio, although Ostrander house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Ostrander isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ostrander are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ostrander is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ostrander is a village of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Ostrander who work in management occupations (21.04%), office and administrative support (12.42%), and sales jobs (9.02%).

 Also of interest is that Ostrander has more people living here who work in computers and math than 95% of the places in the US.